aukabir/aukabir/README.md

 🌿 My linkedIn: https://www.linkedin.com/in/au-kabir/

 ⭐ Research Projects:

-                  1. Disaster Risk Transfer: A Case Study of Crop Insurance Strategy in Bangladesh; 2018
+                 <br> 1.
+Disaster Risk Transfer: A Case Study of Crop Insurance Strategy in Bangladesh; 2018 </br>
                   2. Study on Feasibilities and Modalities of Free Healthcare Services for Infants and Senior Citizens; 2019
                   3. Flower Species Prediction; 2020
                   4. Forecasting Walmart Sales; 2020
                   5. Predicting diabetes based on medical informations; 2021